Nashville Family Fun

 SPORTS AROUND TOWN

-Watch an intense game of NHL Hockey during a Nashville Predators game.
-You can take the whole family zip lining at Adventureworks.
+It's football season!
+Take the family to see either the NFL Tennessee Titans at Nissan Stadium, or the SEC Vanderbilt Commodores at Vanderbilt Stadium.
+OR you could do both.
+There's nothing wrong with that.
+If you are looking for a thrill, take the whole family zip lining at Adventureworks.
 Try a little indoor/outdoor rock climbing with Team Green Adventures.
 Head to Dave & Buster's at Opry Mills for hours of fun with dinner, games, and prizes!
-During the warmer months, take part in the action at Treetop Adventure Park!
+Take part in the action at Treetop Adventure Park!
 There are over 10 different zip lines, and 100 challenging obstacles including suspended bridges, cargo nets, ladders, Tarzan jumps, and many other thrilling elements.

 BE YOUR OWN TOUR GUIDE

 Stop by the Visitor Information Center in downtown Music City (in the glass tower of the Bridgestone Arena) where you can shop for souvenirs, get free maps and one-on-one assistance.
 Get your Music City Total Access Pass here and see four attractions for one low price!
 Personalize your family vacation by letting everyone pick their top four choices from a list of 16 uniquely Nashville experiences.